-- 1. Place the aircraft in an open, flat area with the rear of the aircraft facing towards you. - 2.
+- 1. Place the aircraft in an open, flat area with the rear of the aircraft facing towards the user. - 2.
 Power on the remote controller and the aircraft. - 3.
 Launch DJI Fly and enter the camera view. - 4.
 Tap Settings > Safety, and then set the Obstacle Avoidance Action to Bypass or Brake.
 Make sure to set an appropriate Max Altitude and RTH Altitude. - 5.
 Wait for the aircraft self-diagnostics to complete.
 If DJI Fly does not show any irregular warning, you can start the motors. - 6.
 Push the throttle stick up slowly to take off. - 7.
-To land, hover over a level surface and gently push the throttle stick down to descend. - 8.
-The motors will stop automatically after landing. - 9.
+To land, hover over a level surface and push the throttle stick down to descend. - 8.
+After landing, push the throttle down and hold until the motors stop. - 9.
 Power off the aircraft before the remote controller.